fmvilas/hermes-initial/README.md

 ### Contributions

 Contributions are more than welcome.
-If you think something can be done better, you notice another drawback, you notice another benefit or simply you want to drop a line to make it better, please create an issue in [the Github repo](https://github.com/fmvilas/hermes/issues).
+If you think something can be done better, you notice another drawback, you notice another benefit or simply you want to drop a line to make it better, please [create an issue](https://github.com/fmvilas/hermes/issues) in this Github repo.

 ### License